Penrhos, Herefordshire

-Penrhos is an area or hamlet at the top of the hill east of Kington, Herefordshire near the Welsh border.
+Penrhos is an area east of Kington, Herefordshire near the Welsh border.
+In the area there are a small number of buildings including Penrhos Farm and Penrhos Court.

+Toponymy

 The name is derived from the Welsh words pen and rhos and means "head (top) of the moor".
-In the area there are a small number of buildings including Penrhos Farm and Penrhos Court.

 History

 Penrhos Court originated around the late 13th century with a large cruck dwelling.
 Generations of owners have added more buildings and at one stage it became a small hamlet of half a dozen dwellings.
 Farm barns were added which formed a squared of ancient farm building surrounding a courtyard with a puddle duck pond and a well in the middle.
 Records of 1752 refer to the area as Penrose, in 1841 as Penrhose, in 1850 again as Penrose being a farm of 213 acre, then 1880 as the first reference to the Welsh name of Penrhos which it is still now known by.